Common Questions & Answers

 Why do I need a permit to fix my own sewer line?

-Carmel Area Wastewater District has permit authority and inspection jurisdiction for building sewer repairs, and you must obtain a permit before starting any work.
-You or your contractor can obtain a permit at our District offices at 3945 Rio Rd, Carmel, CA. The cost is $110 for on property and $225 if you are opening the street, which includes the inspection fee.
-The District accepts cash or check only; sorry, no credit cards accepted.
+Carmel Area Wastewater District has permit authority and inspection jurisdiction for building sewer repairs.
+A permit is needed before starting any work to ensure the repair will function properly and not contribute to overflows.
+It also creates a record of when and how the work was done to show compliance with our new sewer lateral and repair ordinance.
+You or your contractor can obtain a permit at our District offices at 3945 Rio Rd, Carmel, CA. The cost is $110 for on property and $225 if you are opening the street.
+This includes the inspection fee.
+The District accepts cash or check only; sorry, no credit cards accepted at this time.

-Your crew was working on my street , now my toilet is making funny noise.
+Your crew was working on my street; now my toilet is making funny noises.
 Why?

-Typical industry cleaning equipment uses high-pressure water to clean sewers.
+Our cleaning equipment uses high-pressure water to clean sewers.
 During this process, air within the main pipe is displaced and sometimes goes up the private lateral pipe and releases through the toilet.
-This is sometimes referred to as a “bubbling toilet”.
+This is sometimes referred to as a “bubbling toilet” and is normal.

 - Rodding inlets which are round or oval and vary in size from 9 to 18 inches in diameter

 Both structures have solid covers with "Sanitary Sewer" normally imprinted on top.
-Occasionally, a separation between the base and the cover on either type of structure may cause the cover to rattle when a vehicle rolls over it.
+Occasionally, a separation between the base and the cover may cause the cover to rattle when a vehicle rolls over it.
 Call the District at 831-624-1248 to report a rattling manhole or rodding inlet cover.